How Can I Help Myself In Eliminating Work Related Physiological Pain?

 These symptoms can occur following the development of gradual damage to tendons, muscles, nerves and other soft tissues from repeated physical movements over a period of time.
 Any level of discomfort over periods of time can lead to fatigue.

-Move – Get up from your work station for a short stretch or walk around to promote blood flow to fatigued muscles every 20-30 minutes.
+- Move – Get up from your work station for a short stretch or walk around to promote blood flow to fatigued muscles every 20 to 30 minutes.

-Stretch – Include regular stretching into your work routine.
+- Stretch – Include regular stretching into your work routine.
 Every 20 to 60 minutes, do three or four stretches for hands, shoulders, neck and trunk.
-Hold each stretch for approximately 30 seconds if you can but remember that some is better than none!
+Hold each stretch for approximately 30 seconds if you can, but remember, little is better than none!

-Ill health through work related injuries have a heavy cost on employers with lost productivity, sickness absence and staff turnover.
-At Pinnacle Health Group we know corporate health and wellbeing better than anyone else, ask us today how we can help you to work pain & fatigue free!
+Ill health through work related injuries have a heavy cost on both your health and productivity at work.
+At Pinnacle Health Group, we know health and wellbeing for working Australians better than anyone else.
+Ask us today how we can help you to work pain and fatigue free!

 Ash Bennett is a senior physiotherapist and clinical educator, his experience is broad and he enjoys incorporating his skills as a qualified acupuncturist within his treatments.
 He is based at our Docklands location Mondays, Tuesdays, Thursdays and Fridays.
 Book your physiotherapist appointment today.